Super-RPG-Retro/Super-RPG-Retro/project-programming.md

+You need to understand the following things before you do Super RPG Retro programming.
+Including tips and advice that may improve one's programming skills.

 # [Screenshots](screenshots.md) | [Project Programming](project-programming.md) | [Legal Summary](legal-summary.md)

 Join the Super RPG Retro [discord server](https://discord.gg/b8damxvwX8).
 Get the [source code](https://github.com/Super-RPG-Retro/Super-RPG-Retro), and fork or contribute.